 As you might have noticed, given that we only really focused on three (or technically four) books in this article, there aren’t as many great ACT prep books as there are great SAT prep books.

 That is a direct result of the fact that the SAT is generally the more popular test.
 As a result, many students may be tempted to supplement their ACT preparation with SAT prep books.
 You should not, under any circumstance, use SAT books to prepare for the ACT, or ACT books to prepare for the SAT.
 While there are similarities, the tests are fundamentally different.
-The SAT doesn’t have a Science section for example, and the Math concepts tested differ, and so on and so forth.
+The SAT books do not have a Science section for example, and the Math concepts tested differ (you don’t want to waste your time solving Math questions that you’ll never see on the ACT!).
+While the SAT writing section may seem comparable to the ACT English section, the types of grammar rules and skills they test differ.
 While the ACT prep book canon is smaller, there are many great options, such as those discussed in this article, and you should stick to those when preparing to take the ACT.

-SoFlo SAT Tutors are high-scoring graduates and attendees of top universities who have mastered the SAT.
+SoFlo SAT Tutors are high-scoring graduates and attendees of top universities who have mastered the SAT and ACT.
 Prep books, when used in conjunction with tutoring, are often even more effective.
-Check out our virtual tutoring services to find an SAT tutor who will help you towards your score goals, whether it’s your first take, second take, or beyond.
+Check out our virtual tutoring services to find an SAT or ACT tutor who will help you towards your score goals, whether it’s your first take, second take, or beyond.